News about our Hercules Dome ice coring project, in Nature.

-Article in Physics Today about our work showing evidence of the anthropogenic imprint on West Antarctica's glaciers.
+Physics Today article about our work on the (possible) anthropogenic impact on West Antarctica's glaciers.

-Eric Steig obtained his PhD in Geological Sciences at UW in 1996, was research faculty at the University of Colorado and Assistant Professor at the University of Pennsylvania before returning to UW in 2001.
+Eric obtained his B.A. in Geology and Philosphy of Science in 1984 from Hampshire College, and his PhD in Geological Sciences from the University of Washington in 1996.
+He worked as a postdoc and then research faculty at the University of Colorado, and then Assistant Professor at the University of Pennsylvania, before returning to UW in 2001.

 Glaciology, climate, isotope geochemistry

 My research focus is the development of ice core records and their use in understanding the history and fate of polar ice sheets.
 In the lab, I work with mass spectrometers to measure isotopes of oxygen, nitrogen, and more.
 In the field, most of my work has been in Antarctica, but I have ongoing projects in Greenland, Alaska, and British Columbia.
-On the computer, I am increasingly involved in climate and ice-sheet modeling.
+On the computer, I am increasingly involved in climate and ice-sheet modeling through collaboration with colleagues with real expertise in those areas.

-Much of this work would be impossible possible without my wonderful students, postdocs, and colleagues.
+Much of this work would be impossible without my fantastic students, postdocs, and colleagues.
 For more about our research, see my Research Group web page

 Classes

 I teach about climate, glaciology, isotope geochemistry, and paleoclimatology at both the graduate and undergraduate levels.
 I also teach a history of earth sciences class.
 I am proud of having won the Bassett Distinguished Teaching award in 2016.
-To see what I'm teaching this year, go to the teaching Forecast or the current Course Schedule.
+I did not teach much while I was department chair (2020-2024) but will return to teaching in fall 2025, probably returning to my popular earth-science history class, "Great Geological Issues".
+You can check the Course Schedule beginning in spring 2025.

 Opportunities

-I am not currently recruiting new students, though I am always willing to discuss potential opportunities.
+I may be recruiting a new grad student for work starting in 2025 or 2026, and I am always willing to discuss potential opportunities.

 Publications

-Published papers are listed (and linked) on my Curriculum Vitae or you go can go to my Google Scholar Page.
+Some of my papers are listed (with links) on my publications page, with a complete list on my Curriculum Vitae or you go can go to my Google Scholar Page.

 Public Outreach

 I am a founding member of RealClimate.org, one of the first and most prominent climate science blogs, to which I still contribute occassionally.
-I give talks at local libraries, community groups etc. I've enjoyed collaborating with local Seattle artist Anna McKee, who accompanied us to Antarctica and to our favorite Canadian mountains.
+I've enjoyed collaborating with local Seattle artist Anna McKee, who accompanied us to Antarctica and to our favorite Canadian mountains.
+Recently, I have been working with documentary filmmaker Kathy Kasic, whose new film, the Memory of Darkness, Light, and Ice, just came out (Fall, 2024).

 Other